JitheDev/Project-Decoder-Ring/README.md

 * Bootstrap 4
 * HTML

+#Installation
+After cloning this project ensure that you do install node_modules by running the npm install command and live viewing/testing.
+If you are using VSCODE I recommend installing the live server extension if you have no already

 # Screenshots
 Example of using the Caesar Shift to encode a message:
 ![Caesar Shift Encode](/src/caesarshift.jpg)